 Thanks to research and technological advancements, the diagnosis and classification of spondyloarthritis has improved.
 Overall, science has acknowledged the need for research inclusive of the biological sex differences in spondyloarthritis.

 Doctors now know that changes are visible earlier on MRI than in the radiographic activity shown in X-rays.
-Applying diagnostic criteria and tools through the lens of sex differences could reduce the diagnostic delay, especially for women with spondyloarthritis.
+Applying diagnostic criteria and tools through the lens of sex differences could help reduce the diagnostic delay, especially for women with spondyloarthritis.

 With axial spondyloarthritis specifically, sex differences seem to play an important role.
 Researchers acknowledge the need to pay more attention to these differences when studying disease, as well as when diagnosing and treating people.
 However, more research is needed to fully inform how sex plays a role in spondyloarthritis.